AkihikoWatanabe/online_learning_libs/README.md

     - SCW-I, SCW-II
 ```

+Note that, AROW and SCW is implemented based on approximation algorithm, i.e. covariance matrix is updated by diag(x) instead of x^{T}x.

 # Requirements
 * python 2.7
 * tqdm
 * numpy
 * scipy
 * joblib

-Note that, AROW and SCW is implemented using approximation algorithm, i.e. covariance matrix is updated by diag(x) instead of x^{T}x.

 # Example
 ## Training